 - There are certain penalties placed upon landlords for failing to comply with the Act.

 There are significant differences between commercial and retail leases and the applicable legislation.
-We encourage you to seek advice prior to entering into a lease to ensure that you understand your rights and obligations.
+We encourage you to seek advice from a commercial law firm in Melbourne prior to entering into a lease to ensure that you understand your rights and obligations.